When I first started making videos on YouTube, I was worried:

 If you want something you have never had, you must be willing to do something you have never done.

-But an inspiring quote couldn’t fix the fundamental problem of being absolutely horrible in front of the camera.
-That takes a bit more work.
+But an inspirational quote wasn’t about to fix the fundamental problem of being horrible in front of the camera.
+That would take a bit more work.